Eosinophilic Stomatitis and the

 However, since eosinophil granulocytes are blood cells which are activated by an immune stimulus to combat certain allergens, parasites, and infections, it would be advisable to test for the probable presence of an allergen, parasite, or infection, and these invaders should be treated accordingly, rather than to suppress the immune system which is trying to combat the invaders.

 Antibiotics, especially clavamox and clindamycin, but also metronidazole, doxycycline, and azithromycin, may be prescribed to offset any bacterial infection due to the side effects of the immune suppressing drugs.

 Non-steroidal anti-inflammatory agents (NSAIDs) may provide both pain killing and anti-inflammatory relief.

 In view of the limited treatment options offered by conventional veterinary practice, owners may want to consider contacting well-qualified licensed veterinarians who practice holistic care and treat auto-immune disorders.
-A search webpage for finding holistic veterinarians in the United States and Canada is located at www.holisticvetlist.com.
+Search webpages for finding holistic veterinarians in the United States are located here and here.